What Legal Options Do Mesothelioma Victims Have?

 - $10.5 million to a former pipefitter and maintenance worker

-- $6.5 million to a man who worked in different asbestos jobs, such as boilermaker
+- $6.5 million to a man who worked as a boilermaker and in other high-risk asbestos jobs

 - $4.1 million to a U.S. Marine Corps veteran and former carpenter